apache/incubator-gluten/docs/velox-backend-limitations.md

   - Parquet scan of nested map with struct as key type, or array type as value type is not supported in Velox (fallback behavior).

 ### CSV Read
 The header option should be true.
-And now we only support DatasourceV1, user should set this setting spark.sql.sources.useV1SourceList=csv.
-Not support user defined read option, will fallback to vanilla Spark in most case.
-Will fallback to vanilla Spark and log warning when user specifies schema is different with file schema.
+And now we only support DatasourceV1, i.e., user should set `spark.sql.sources.useV1SourceList=csv`.
+User defined read option is not supported, which will make CSV read fall back to vanilla Spark in most case.
+CSV read will also fall back to vanilla Spark and log warning when user specifies schema is different with file schema.